 The policy contains a range of criteria for assessing proposals for waste management facilities and related development.
 The policy will help minimise the impact of waste management development in North London and will help ensure that it does not result in unacceptable social or environmental impacts.
 As a result, the policy could support a wide range of objectives, including those which relate to protecting health and amenity; maintaining green infrastructure; sustainable transport; conserving the historic environment; protecting biodiversity; maintaining townscapes and landscapes; reducing flood risk; reducing contributions to climate change; ; and protecting air, water and soil quality and reduction of unemployment and deprivation.
-The policy does not specifically promote development on previously developed land in preference to greenfield sites.
-As a result, the extent to which it would impact on the objective that relates to the efficient use of land is uncertain.
+The policy does not specifically promote development on previously developed land in preference to the efficient use of land is uncertain.
 Consideration should therefore be given to the inclusion of a criteria which gives preference to the use of previously developed land when assessing applications for waste management facilities.